PisterLab/aureo-pdk/README.md

 2. Add the corresponding license file and tools directories to `setup.sh`.
    If you are running on the BWRC servers, set `export CDS_HOME=/tools/cadence/ICADVM/ICADVM201`.
    If you are running on the Alcatraz server, set `export CDS_HOME=/usr/eesww/cadence/IC618`.
+   If you are running on the EDA servers, set `export CDS_HOME=/share/instsww/cadence/IC618`.

 To start Virtuoso, run the following commands to set up the environment and start Virtuoso.
 ```